EdisMc/HappybitePizza/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-## Hosting

-The application is currently deployed in Github Pages.